-- Bugs: Probably not a shock given the city is in the south.
+- Bugs: Not super unique to Austin, they do exist.
 But, cockroaches and other seriously large insects roam about.
 They can be found almost everywhere.
 I lived in 3 different areas and they crawled each home.
 I have a serious bug phobia so seeing these really freaked me out.

 - Allergies: I moved never having experienced allergies like this.
 I quickly purchased Zyrtec and popped it daily.
 Thankfully, a quick fix!

 - Weather: Generally, it wasn’t so bad.
 But, I’m picky.
 In winter, it fell below freezing, my car iced over & hail dropped.
 Raised in WI, I imagined TX had mild winters, I didn’t expect this!
 In June, it was over 100 F & humid.
 Thunderstorms would scare the shit out of me and there was major flooding that made national news.